-All tenant selection will be as established and regulated by applicable program requirements (NCHFA/Hsg.Trust/LIHTC).
+All tenant selection will be as established and regulated by applicable program requirements.
 Anyone selected for Occupancy must meet the qualifications for these programs as they apply to the community.

 Applications will be available at the on-site office for pick-up or can be mailed or faxed upon request.
-A copy may also be downloaded from the property page of the website, www.evergreenconstructionco.com.
+A copy may Also be downloaded from the property page of the website, www.evergreenconstructionco.com.
 Applications will be accepted from all interested parties.
 Assistance can and will be provided on an as-needed basis in the preparation of applications.
 If an application is incomplete or if additional information is needed, the applicant will be promptly notified of the deficiency via phone and mail.
 Applications will not be noted with a time and date stamp or added to the waiting list until it is complete.
 Complete applications will be noted with a time and date noted in the top right corner of the first page.
 Applicants will be notified via mail that the application is complete and has been added to the waiting list and they will be notified when a unit is available at the desired size and income qualification in chronological order according to the time completed application is submitted.

 Applications may be returned in person or via mail to the site office address included on the cover letter attached to the application.
-All applications should be completed in their entirety and include a check or money order payable to Evergreen Construction in the amount of \$25 for each adult member of the household or \$25 only for a married couple.
-No application fee will be charged for targeted referrals from DHHS.
+All applications should be completed in their entirety and include a check or money order payable to Evergreen Construction in the amount of \$25 for each member of the household 18 years of age and older or \$25 only for a married couple.
+No application fee will be charged for targeted referrals from DHHS or HUD project based assisted units.
+An applicant must apply at each property individually, paying the applicable application fee.